Reduction of coherent betatron oscillations in a muon g-2 storage ring experiment using RF fields: Hardware

-The RF reduction method has an efficient scraping mode as well, where it may be preferable since the field index does not change during scraping in this method.
-The RF electronics can be disconnected and the RF branch of the circuit can be shorted to the ground (shown with 0.1 Ohm resistor in Figure \ref{fig:installed_system}) for back compatibility with the original scraping scheme.
+As mentioned earlier, the RF reduction method has an efficient scraping mode as well, which is preferable to the conventional method since the field index does not change during scraping in this method.
+Nevertheless, the RF electronics can be disconnected and the RF branch of the circuit can be shorted to the ground (shown with 0.1 Ohm resistor in Figure \ref{fig:installed_system}) for back compatibility with the original scraping scheme.